nahid/talk/README.md

 #### getInbox

-If you want to get all inbox this method may help you.
-This method get all inboxes via given user id
+If you want to get all the inboxes, this method may help you.
+This method gets all the inboxes via given user id

 **Syntax**